 Castells, ‘castles’ in Catalan, are a cultural phenomenon which has its origins in Catalonia and consists of erecting human towers.

-This tradition originated at the end of the 18th century in Valls, Tarragona, when rival groups of people, called colles, began to compete in constructing the different kinds of human towers that we recognise nowadays.
+This tradition originated in its current form at the end of the 18th century in Valls, Tarragona, when rival groups of people, called colles, began to compete in constructing the different kinds of human towers that we recognise nowadays.

 Each castell is the result of universal values such as teamwork, solidarity, self-improvement, the feeling of belonging and the integration of people of all origins, races and social backgrounds.

-People who take part in building castells are called castellers.
+People who takes part in building castells are called castellers.